plivo/plivo-audiostream-integration-guides/elevenlabs_conversational_ai/README.md

-# Text to speech using elevenlabs ElevenLabs
+# Plivo Audio Streaming Integration with ElevenLabs Conversational Agent

-This project demonstrates a proof of concept (POC) for integrating Plivo's audio streaming with ElevenLabs for text-to-speech conversion.
+This project demonstrates a proof of concept (POC) for integrating Plivo's audio streaming with ElevenLabs Conversational AI Agent.

 ### Prerequisites
 Sign up for the following services and get an API key for each: